-Joel S. Ehrenkranz Family Professor; Professor of Finance; Coordinator of PhD Program, The Wharton School
+Joel S. Ehrenkranz Family Professor; Professor of Finance; Professor of Economics; Coordinator of PhD Program, The Wharton School

 Corporate finance, financial fragility and crises, financial markets

 Itay serves as an academic consultant of the Federal Reserve Bank of New York and the Federal Reserve Bank of Philadelphia, and has served as an academic consultant of the Committee for Capital Markets Regulation.
 He was the co-founder and the first president of the Finance Theory Group.
 He has taught undergraduate, MBA, PhD, and executive education courses in finance and economics.
 Prior to joining Wharton, Itay was on the faculty of Duke University’s Fuqua School of Business.
-He had also worked in the research department of the bank of Israel, where he was in charge of the analysis of the current account of Israel.
+He also worked in the research department of the Bank of Israel, where he was in charge of analyzing Israel’s current account.
 He earned his BA in Economics and Accounting and his MA and PhD in Economics from Tel Aviv University.

 Read full faculty bio on Wharton website